spitzzz/spitzzz/README.md

 # Hello, I'm Chris 👋

-I'm a Solutions Engineer at [Spacelift](https://spacelift.io/) 🚀.
+I work at [Spacelift](https://spacelift.io/) 🚀.
 I have notable experience in the cloud space ☁️ (12x AWS Certified, 1x Azure Certified), and as you may have guessed by now - I'm passionate about about cloud computing, writing infrastructure as code, automation, and continuous deployment.
 Any opinions you may find on my profile(s) are my own.

 ## Feel free to give me a follow 🙂